Some generic fractal properties of bounded self-adjoint operators: Introduction

 \subsection{A dimensional heritage}

 Let $T$ be a bounded self-adjoint operator on $\mathcal{H}$, pick two vectors $\psi,\varphi\in\mathcal H$ and, for each $k\in\mathbb N$, set

 although $\psi_k\to\psi$ as $k\to\infty$, it is not clear which properties of~$\psi$ and/or~$\psi_k$ are inherited from~$\varphi$.
-E.g., if $\varphi$ belongs to the point subspace of~$T$, this property is clearly not preserved if~$\psi$ belongs to the continuous subspace; moreover, $\psi_k$ is a ``mixed vector.''
-The first result in this work says that for each $k\in\mathbb{N}$, (some) values of the generalized fractal dimensions of~$\mu^T_{\psi_k}$ satisfy the same bounds as the values of~$\mu^T_{\varphi}$, being therefore, held by a large set of spectral measures associated with $T$.
-Roughly, the idea is to show that $\mu^T_{\psi_k}$ inherits such dimensional properties from $\mu^T_\varphi$, so the set of the associated vectors is dense in $\mathcal{H}$ (since~$\psi$ is arbitrary in~$\mathcal H$), and then combine this with suitable $G_\delta$ properties, proven in~\cite{ACdeOLMP}, to show that they hold for generic sets.
+E.g., if $\varphi$ belongs to the point subspace of~$T$, this property is clearly not preserved if~$\psi$ belongs to the continuous subspace; moreover, $\psi_k$ is a ``mixed vector.''Roughly, the first result in this work says that for each $k\in\mathbb{N}$, (some) values of the generalized fractal dimensions of~$\mu^T_{\psi_k}$ satisfy the same bounds as the values of~$\mu^T_{\varphi}$, being therefore, held by a large set of spectral measures associated with $T$.
+Roughly, the idea is to show that $\mu^T_{\psi_k}$ inherits such dimensional properties from $\mu^T_{\varphi}$, so the set of the vectors whose (some) values of the generalized fractal dimensions of the spectral measures satisfy the same bounds as the values of~$\mu^T_{\varphi}$ is dense in $\mathcal{H}$ (since $\psi$ is arbitrary in $\mathcal{H}$), and then combine this with suitable $G_\delta$ properties, proven in \cite{ACdeOLMP}, to show that they hold for generic sets.

 Before we present a precise formulation of this result (see Subsection~\ref{subsectProofThmHerig} for its proof), we need a small preparation.
 For $q >0$, let $D_\mu^-(q)$ and $D_\mu^+(q)$ (see Definition~\ref{GFDdefinition} ahead) denote the {\em lower} and the {\em upper generalized fractal dimensions} of~$\mu$, respectively; recall also that the functions $q\mapsto D_\mu^\mp(q)$ are nonincreasing and if~$\mu$ has bounded support, then $0\le D_\mu^-(q)\le D_\mu^+(q)\le 1$, for all~$q>0$ \cite{Barbaroux!997} (see also Proposition~\ref{GFDproposition} ahead).